Secure Network Programming: History

 This work was published in the 1994 USENIX Summer Technical Conference.
 For this project, the authors won the 2004 ACM Software System Award.

 Simon S. Lam was inducted into the Internet Hall of Fame (2023) for "inventing secure sockets in 1991 and implementing the first secure sockets layer, named SNP, in 1993."

-This work began in 1991 as a theoretical investigation by the Networking Research Laboratory on the formal meaning of a protocol layer satisfying an upper interface specification as a service provider and a lower interface specification as a service consumer.
-A case study of adding a security layer between the application and network layers was presented.
+This work began in 1991 as a theoretical investigation by Lam and Shankar on the formal meaning of a protocol layer satisfying an upper interface specification as a service provider and a lower interface specification as a service consumer.
+A case study of adding a security layer between the application layer and network layer was presented.

-The Networking Research Laboratory received a grant from the National Security Agency in June 1991 to investigate how to apply their theory of modules and interfaces to security verification.
+Simon Lam wrote a proposal to the National Security Agency (NSA) in 1991 to investigate how to apply the theory of interfaces and modules to security verification.
+The proposal was funded from 6/28/1991 to 6/27/1993.
 At that time, there were three well-known authentication systems built (MIT's Kerberos) or being developed (DEC's SPX and IBM's KryptoKnight).
 All of these systems suffered from a common drawback; namely, they did not export a clean and easy-to-use interface that could be readily used by Internet applications.
 For example, it would take a tremendous amount of effort to "kerberize" an existing distributed application.

 Toward the goal of "secure network programming for the masses", the inventors of SNP conceived secure sockets as a high-level abstraction suitable for securing Internet applications.
 In 1993, they designed and built a prototype of SNP.
 Designed as an application sublayer on top of sockets, SNP provides a user interface closely resembling sockets.
 This resemblance was by design so that security could be retrofitted into existing socket programs with only minor modifications.
 Also, with such a sublayer carefully designed and its implementation thoroughly debugged, it can be easily used by any Internet application that uses sockets for end-to-end communications.
-This is a natural idea in hindsight but, in 1993, it was novel and a major departure from mainstream network security research at that time.
+This is a natural idea in hindsight but, in 1993, it was novel and a paradigm shift from mainstream network security research at that time.
+SNP was presented to their NSA manager in June 1993.